kabk/go-theses-21-assignment/README.md

 	<p>Maintaining <a aria-describedby="footnote-label" href="#footnotes" id="footnotes-ref">footnotes</a> manually can be a pain.</p>

 	<ol>
   		<li id="footnotes">Footnotes are notes placed at the bottom of a page.
+They cite references or comment on a designated part of the text above it. <a href="#footnotes-ref" aria-label="Back to content">↩</a></li>
 	</ol>

 Possible approaches: